Posts

 - Other Apps

-How does your product engage with audiences and how would it be distributed as a real media text?
-Explain how you chose your genre, and the types of audiences that your genre appeals to: Horror has always been something that has stuck with me ever since I was younger, even though I will admit, I am a big chicken when it comes to scary stuff.
-But with me growing up, my courage also grows up for I start to like scary stuff and have become a fan for the genre.
-So to be a fan and allow creative freedom inspired by other iterations of horror is really nice for it to also have that sense of mystery which allows for more entertaining horror in my opinion since I grow found of movies with a plot then rather a psycho killer.
-Discuss research on Audience theories and try to relate your product with them- especially Reception Theory, Participatory Culture, Cultivation Theory, Hypodermic Needle Theory: Explain your plans to distribute your product to the targeted audience (including marketing): I ...
+How does your product engage with audiences, and how would it be distributed as a real media text?
+Explain how you chose your genre and the types of audiences that your genre appeals to: Horror has always been something that I have shown an interest in ever since I was young.
+Which is ironic because I am a big chicken when it comes to scary stuff.
+The older I have gotten, the less scared I have become, and it has shaped more into curiosity about the genre.
+As a fan, it has given me so many ideas inspired by other iterations of horror.
+It's really nice for it to also have that sense of mystery, which allows for more entertaining horror in my opinion since I grow fond of movies with a plot rather than a psycho killer.
+Discuss research on audience theories and try to relate your product with them—especially reception theory, participatory culture, cultivation theory, and the hypodermic needle theory: The way that audiences consume media is through promotional teases and build-up hype....

 CCR question 1